donnypratamae/donnypratamae/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working as a Freelance Web Designer
-- 🌱 I’m currently learning PHP
 - 💼 I’m pursuing a Bachelor of Informatics Engineering Degree
+- 🌱 I’m currently learning Flutter & JavaScript
-- 📫 How to reach me: donnypratamae@gmail.com
+- 📫 How to reach me : donnypratamae@gmail.com
-- 😄 I'm natively speak Indonesian and fluently speak english.
+- 😄 I'm natively speak Indonesian and intermediate speak english.
-- ⚡ Fun fact: I love code and gaming
+- ⚡ Fun fact : I love code and gaming